dmiau/Personalized-Compass/Compass[transparent]/README.txt

 refactor to display watch, and others

 - showTestNumber
-* showLocateTest(TestManagerMode mode)
-* showLocalizeTest(TestManagerMode mode)
 * showLocatePlusTest(TestManagerMode mode)
 * showOrientTest(TestManagerMode mode)

 test authoring
-- calculateMultipleLocationsDisplayRegion (on the desktop) study presentation (especially on the COLLECT machine) calculate everything in mappoint, then convert the measurements to (lat, lon), and calculate latitudeDelta and longitudeDelta.
 - implement task type counter, integrate the test code with the counter

 test generation